lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven.md

 If you use *antal* in the indefinite form stating alone or in the any case with a preceeding adjective/participium, the form antallet af is incorrect.
 Use indefinite or defintie form article et/det instead in front og *antal*, and without preposition *af*.

 > *Der er et stort antal adspurgte, der fokuserer på dette tema*.
 (Fra ordnet.dk)
-> *I det omfang et faldende antal konkurser er udtryk for et sundhedstegn i erhvervslivet... * (Fra ordnet.dk)
+> *I det omfang et faldende antal konkurser er udtryk for et sundhedstegn i erhvervslivet ...* (Fra ordnet.dk)

-**Learn more about other tips for Studieprøven in my upcoming blogs** Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).
+**Learn more about other tips for Studieprøven in my upcoming blogs**

+Do you have questions, comments or suggestions - email to [elena@sokolova.dk](mailto:elena@sokolova.dk).

 <script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>